marijnh/Eloquent-JavaScript/19_paint.md

 To do this, since the pixels can be an arbitrary distance apart, you'll have to write a general line drawing function.

 A line between two pixels is a connected chain of pixels, as straight as possible, going from the start to the end.
 Diagonally adjacent pixels count as connected.
-So a slanted line should look like the picture on the left, not the picture on the right.
+A slanted line should look like the picture on the left, not the picture on the right.

 {{figure {url: "img/line-grid.svg", alt: "Diagram of two pixelated lines, one light, skipping across pixels diagonally, and one heavy, with all pixels connected horizontally or vertically", width: "6cm"}}}